shawnbro/blog_posts/responsive_design_toolbelt.md

 		1. Click on Emulate
 		1. You might have to reload the page <br>
 		& voila, you can checkout your site's appearance on a mobile device.

+1. Use percentages for widths instead of fixed amounts:

+	    .matches-list-container
+	      width: 50%
+	      margin: 0 auto
+	      min-width: 380px
+	      display: inline-block
+	      padding-left: 10em
+	- but don't forget to set a minimum width!
+Otherwise, your boxes will just keep shrinking.

+Armed with these tools, implementing a responsive task becomes less of a mysterious and daunting task.
+Gaining experience with implementing responsive design without relying on frameworks like Bootstrap is also important.